 The California citrus industry ranks second in citrus production in the nation with roughly 270,000 bearing acres, producing about 23% of the total United States citrus crop.
-Since 1992, lemons have been a leading commodity in the state, with gross production values ranging from between \$203 and \$228 million for fresh market and processed lemon products combined.
-Citrus production is located in four major regions in California: the San Joaquin Valley, southern California's coastal and interior districts, and desert valley regions of southern California.
+Since 1992, oranges have been a leading commodity in the state, with gross production values ranging from between \$458 and \$472 million; Valencia oranges represent approximately 40% of the total gross values.
+Citrus production is located in four major regions in California: the San Joaquin Valley, southern California's coastal and interior districts, and the desert valley regions of southern California.
 A small production region is also located in the northern Sacramento Valley.